orenstein-lab/OrensteinLab_git/README.md

 (1) As much as possible, code that can be recycled for different kinds of motors (for example, scanning) should be written so as to work with any kind of abstract motor.
 The arguments to these functions should therefore rely on names of abstract motors above all else.

 (2)Make sure to make it easy to pass `**kwargs` to motor `read` and `move` functions, for maximal functionality (this makes it easy to change all sorts of paramters in your scanning functions without actually having a million entries in the function itself).
+See note on `mkwargs_dict` and `ikwargs_dict` arguments below.

 (3) Follow some protocols for writing to files.
-Every data file should have the following structure:
+Every data file should have the following structure.
+There are functions in `helper.py` to quickly write data files in a standard format:

 	[Metadata]
 	...